RosSlek/Sandelio_programa/README.md

 ## Conslusion

 Program and script to create PostgreQL database were created successfully.
 Program creates 3 tables: sandelio_istorija, gamybos_istorija and gamybos_darbu_registras which records every movement of the materials in plant with timestamps and optional comments.
+It then uses those transactions to follow materials balance in locations and amount of materials used for each order.